 Here is a video of one of the Squirrels when it tried to Get back into her Attic:

 "We had a terrible experience with roof rats in our Attic.
 We tried Pest Control companies, traps and poison and nothing worked.
 Finally, we heard about the Rodent Strobe(Not sold anymore) Pest Control Strobe Lights.
 After installing them, the rats were gone within just a couple of days and have not been back - we kept the Strobes on to keep the rats from coming back in.
 These Strobes are the only thing that worked!
 I highly recommend them".

 Used Strobes to Get Rid of Rats in Attic.

 "I can testify that the Rodent Strobe(Not retailing) solution to invading Squirrels in the Attic works!
 After several continuous repairs to chewed entrances I became desperate when it would happen again.
 I heard about Rodent Strobe on the radio and contacted them right away.
 The results were almost immediate.
 After a couple of days they left and they haven't been back!
 Thanks to this ingenious plan, I can now relax".(This testimony was emailed to Rodent Strobe Inc.(No Strobes Sales anymore) 2 months after the Strobes were installed.)

 Used Rodent Strobe to Get Rid of Squirrels in Attic.

-"My attic had a nest of the fury tailed rats living in it.
+"My Attic had a nest of the fury tailed rats living in it.
 They were chewing on the rafters, they were chewing on the wiring, they even tried to chew on the blades of the exhaust fans.
-I installed 3 Rodent Strobes and then after a few days I closed the entrance holes and I haven't heard them up there since".
-(This testimony was emailed to Rodent Strobe Inc. 7 months after the strobes were installed.)
+I installed 3 Rodent Strobes(No longer vender of Strobes) and then after a few days I closed the entrance holes and I haven't heard them up there since".
+(This testimony was emailed to Rodent Strobe Inc. 7 months after the Strobes were installed.)